telerik/ajax-docs/controls/editor/mobile-support/render-modes.md

 * **Auto**—this mode makes each control choose the appropriate rendering mode according to the used	browser—**Classic** or **Lightweight**.
 This functionality was added in Q3 2013.

 >important RadEditor and its child controls (RadWindow and RadToolBar), as well as the other controls included in the Telerik UI for ASP.NET AJAX suite that utilize render modes, support only one type of render mode per page.This includes mode being set for a standalone RadEditor, RadToolBar, RadWindow and RadWindowManager.
-All such controls must have the same RenderMode on a given page.This also includes instances from user controls and master pages.
+All such controls must have the same RenderMode on a given page.
+This also includes instances from user controls and master pages.
->

 >note The RibbonBar ToolbarMode is supported only with the RadEditor's Classic rendering mode.
->

 ## Setting Render Mode